zen-xu/ghostty/README_TESTERS.md

 any help, ask in Discord and I'll do my best to point you in the right direction or even pair (time permitting) if you're interested.

+## Commit Access

+**Warning:** All Ghostty beta testers also have full push access to the repository.
+GitHub doesn't allow personal private repositories to have fine-grained permissions so its all-or-nothing.
+However, after hundreds of testers we've never had an issue.

+For this to work, our community has to work on trust.
+We expect everyone to respect each others work and to point out if you see any bad actors.
+For contributions, please open PRs as previously mentioned, and only `@mitchellh` should merge to main.
+Thank you!

 ### Bug Priority

 This is the priority of bugs: